 HS Contest 6

-*Alternate contest dates may be scheduled one week before
+*Alternate contest dates may be scheduled one week after

 the contest dates, in the event of scheduling conflicts.

 Please Note: Only schools may purchase the current year's contests.
-If you are not a school, you may purchase contests from previous school years by either buying any of our contest problem books or buying a contest subscription package.
+If you are not a school, you may purchase contests from previous school years by buying any of our contest problem books..